sogis/indexupdater/README.md

 # INDEXUPDATER

-Http service coordinating entity based index reloading for solr.
-For an entity, it first deletes all documents of this entity, and then reloads them from source using the solr DataImportHandler (DIH).
+Http service coordinating partial index reloading for solr.
+For an object-group, it first deletes all documents of this group, and then reloads them from source using the solr DataImportHandler (DIH).

-Indexupdater has two main parts:
-* "JobInput": Receives http job requests and puts them in a queue.
-* "Backgroundworker": Takes the oldest job from the queue and performs the index update for the entity

 Further documentation in german...